kjrunner/my-demo/README.md

   * Note the main method will launch the Spark web server to display the results.

-  * Main uses data set in demo.properties.
-Modify demo.properties to alter the templateString and key/values.
+  * Modify mydemo.properties to alter the templateString and key/values used by the main method.
+    Defaults will be used if either property remains commented out.

   Spark URL